RUSLAN-DATA/BlumClicker/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability in BlumClicker, please report it to the following email: **security@barskz.com**.
+If you find a vulnerability in BlumClicker, please report it to the following email: **barskz@barskz.kz**.

 When reporting a vulnerability, please provide the following details:
 - A clear description of the issue.